 U.S. Department of Health and Human Services (HHS) - Administration for Children and Families (ACF) - Office of Planning, Research and Evaluation (OPRE)

-Grants ranging from $10,000 to $25,000 per year to USA nonprofit organizations, for-profits, government agencies, and IHEs to support dissertation research on responsible fatherhood and healthy marriages.
-Applicants are advised to create or verify the required registrations well in advance of the deadline date.
+Grants ranging from $10,000 to $25,000 per year to USA nonprofit organizations, for-profits, government agencies, school districts, and IHEs to support dissertation research on responsible fatherhood and healthy marriages.
+Applicants are advised that required registrations may take several weeks to complete.

 Family Strengthening Scholars grants are to support dissertation research to build empirical evidence in the HM/RF field and to strengthen the capacity of next generation researchers to conduct rigorous, policy-relevant research related to HM/RF programs.
 These grants are also meant to help graduate students form active, collaborative partnerships with HM/RF practitioners.
 These grants can support projects for either primary data collection efforts or secondary data analysis of datasets, including, but not limited to, Supporting Healthy Marriage, Building Strong Families, or Community Healthy Marriage Initiative datasets.

 The specific goals of the Family Strengthening Scholars grants are: